Table of Contents Show

 Homebuyers Need Someone Good In Their CornerHomebuyers Need Someone Good In Their Corner

 A buyer entering the home buying arena without professional help is like a gladiator walking into the Coliseum without a weapon.
-Your opponent – the seller – has with them a savvy agent armed with every trick of the trade, ready to get the best deal for their client, at your expense.
+Your opponent – the seller – has a savvy agent with every trade trick, ready to get the best deal for their client at your expense.
 Buyers should have someone in their corner whose fiduciary duty is to represent their interests and interests alone.

 Homebuyers should turn to those who do home buying for a living.
-Knowing the current market value of a property is hard unless you follow it on day by day basis.
-For example; Finding the right apartment or townhouse can be challenging, given the excess of properties not worth buying in N.Y.
+Knowing the current market value is hard unless you follow it daily.
+For example, Finding a suitable apartment or townhouse can be challenging, given the excess of properties not worth buying in N.Y.
 And negotiating the deal requires particular expertise.
-No country would go into trade negotiations with another country without a professional negotiator by their side.
+No country would go into trade negotiations with another country without a professional negotiator.
 This principle holds for buying a home.

-The simple fact is, using an excellent buyer’s broker to represent you will, in almost every case, result in a much better deal.
+The simple fact is that using an excellent buyer’s broker to represent you will, in almost every case, result in a much better deal.

 New York City Requires ExpertiseNew York City Requires Expertise

-Buying or selling a home in NYC requires a lot of extra work that typically doesn’t occur elsewhere in the country.
-The logistics of the sale demands specialized knowledge of the city’s laws, co-op, and condo building rules – which are different in every building – and an ability unnecessary in, let’s say, Omaha.
+Buying or selling a home in NYC requires extra work that typically doesn’t occur elsewhere in the country.
+The sale logistics demands specialized knowledge of the city’s laws, co-op, and condo building rules – which are different in every building – and an ability unnecessary in, let’s say, Omaha.

-Agents have to organize condo or co-op board applications and interviews, coordinate showings with listing agents, estimate the fair value and have the insight to guide you to properties worth buying.
-Agents also have to pull together mountains of financial and supporting documents for buyers so board members can assess and approve without issue.
-These are just a few of the specialized tasks agents undertake for buyers in New York.
+Agents must organize condo or co-op board applications and interviews, coordinate showings with listing agents, estimate the fair value and have the insight to guide you to properties worth buying.
+Agents also have to gather mountains of financial and supporting documents for buyers so board members can assess and approve without issue.
+These are just a few agents’ specialized jobs for New York buyers.
 Importantly, this is not a job for part-time, underpaid, or inexperienced agents who often work for discount brokers or those who hand out rebates.

-If you want a happy outcome when you buy or sell a home, be careful by discount brokers’ claims or lured in rebates.
+If you want a happy outcome when buying or selling a home, consider discount brokers’ claims or lured-in rebates.
 If you do the math, the numbers don’t add up.
 As another saying goes, “There’s no such thing as a free lunch.”